jmit-modern/rails-react-crud-app/README.md

 Run `yarn install` or `yarn` to install ReactJS frontend dependencies.

 ### Database
-We use Postgresql databaes for this application.
+We use Postgresql database for this application.

 Add your database credentials by editing `config/database.yml` file before setting up database.